These size inclusive ethical fashion brands are big on style, but low on environmental impact!

-Here, I’ve found some great examples of chic, tailored plus sized sustainable fashion brands I think you’ll love.
+Here, I’ve found some great examples of chic, tailored size inclusive ethical fashion brands I think you’ll love.

 This highly respected sustainable fashion designer uses a circular system that starts with ethical working practices, organic and natural fibres and ends by recycling old clothes through an in house take-back programme.
-Curvaceous women will be pleased to find XL cardigans, dresses, jackets, jumpers and more from this label – all crafted from sensual, quality materials.
+Curvaceous women will be pleased to find XL cardigans, dresses, jackets, jumpers and more from this label – all crafted from sensual, high quality materials.

-Kowtow is an exceptionally ethical brand in terms of using organic cottons used and natural dyes, as well as FairTrade employment practices and sustainable packaging.
+Kowtow is an exceptionally ethical brand in terms of using organic cottons used and natural dyes, as well as Fair Trade employment practices and sustainable packaging.
 The crisp, minimalist forms that represent the brand’s aesthetics are loose fitting and generously proportioned, accommodating larger sizes with ease.

 One of Eluxe’s favourite designers, Daniel Silverstein uses zero-waste techniques to create chicly urban handmade garments that come up to XXL sizes.
 The young New York based designer firmly believes that body image acceptance should be taught in schools.
 He says: “It’s something we need to be thinking of at the educational level to make true industry reform.”

-All of her dresses are made from deadstock in downtown Los Angeles by the best dress makers in the world, and of course, each seamstress is paid a fair living wage.
-She is proud of the positive environmental and social impact her company is making – she doesn’t just want you to look good in her dresses, she wants you to feel good about what you’re wearing too, no matter what your size – and that’s why most of her styles go up to XL.
+All of her dresses are made from deadstock fabric in downtown Los Angeles by the best dress makers in the world, and of course, each seamstress is paid a fair living wage.
+She’s proud of the positive environmental and social impact her company is making – she doesn’t just want you to look good in her dresses, she wants you to feel good about what you’re wearing too, no matter what your size – and that’s why most of her styles go up to XL.

-Main image: Moona Star
+Main image: Universal Standard